|Values are valid only on day of printing.|

 All of the UCDs are inherited as autosomal recessive disorders, with the exception of OTC deficiency, which is X-linked.
 UCDs may be suspected with elevated ammonia, normal anion gap, and a normal glucose.
 Plasma amino acids can be used to aid in the diagnosis of a UCD.
 Measurement of urinary orotic acid, enzyme activity (CPS I, OTC, or NAGS), and molecular genetic testing can help to distinguish the conditions and allows for diagnostic confirmation.

 Acute treatment for UCDs consists of dialysis and administration of nitrogen scavenger drugs to reduce ammonia concentration.
 Chronic management typically involves restriction of dietary protein with essential amino acid supplementation.
+More recently, orthotopic liver transplantation has been used with success in treating some patients.

 Differential diagnosis and follow-up of patients with urea cycle disorders